amaz-18/GA_project/Project_Planning.md

 # Project Plan
-_Reproduce analysis and visualisations from Zhang et al. (2017)_
+_Reproduce analysis and visualisations from:_

-Good project planning and data organisation are essential for efficient and reproducible bioinformatics research.
-This project plan outlines the aim, analyses, timeline, data requirements, and organisational strategy for re‑analysing the RNA‑seq and Tn‑seq datasets from the study:

 **“RNA‑seq and Tn‑seq reveal fitness determinants of vancomycin‑resistant Enterococcus faecium during growth in human serum” — Zhang et al., 2017**

+The project plan outlines the aim, analyses, timeline, data requirements, and some strategies for re‑analysing the RNA‑seq and Tn‑seq datasets.

 ---